“What is the Pupil Premium?

 Our school is a larger than average primary school with a current roll of 400+ learners (September 2019) in a large coastal town with considerable deprivation, being amongst the 10% most deprived neighbourhoods in England.
 Severe deprivation is evident in the Nelson and Central wards where the majority of our learners come from.
 The school sits in the heart of the community we serve and overlooks the historic market place of Great Yarmouth.
 In 2013, 90% of post-16 learners in Great Yarmouth took up full time education and the number of people in apprenticeships is above the national average.
 The average household income is below averages for Norfolk and the East of England and significantly below that for England.

 Unemployment in the town is currently at 5.3%, higher than figures for Norfolk and England.
 The principal employers are the hotel, catering industries, shops and energy industry.
 Many of our EAL parents work in food processing with long hours a considerable distance from the town itself.
 Full time employment remains low compared in comparison to Norfolk and the Country but part-time employment is higher.
 Whilst the small energy sector offers the highest paid jobs in Norfolk local residents earn less than the regional and national average suggesting that many of the highest paid residents’ children do not attend our school.

 Data shows that the school population is changing and growing over time, with an increasing number of children coming in from ethnic minority groups and a continuously growing number of children with English as an additional language.

-As of 2016 we are a two form entry school in year reception, year 1, year 3 and year 4.
-Three classes in year 5 and four classes in year 6.
+As of 2018 we are a 2 form entry school with 2 classes in Years Reception through to Year 5 and 3 classes in Year 6.

 We see ourselves as duty bound to provide the very best educational service to the community we serve because of the difficult context of the school yet where others may see challenge we see the potential to achieve for all.